-Apart from the above measures, Redlich~\cite{redlichquantitative} highlighted additional re-identification risk assessments.
-These measures include linking the geodata with a dataset containing longitudinal information, mean of multiple release, and reversing masking techniques.
-Linking geodata with longitudinal information involves mapping masked geo-spatial records with a dataset containing direct identifiers about individuals, such as names and addresses.
+Apart from the above measures, Redlich~\cite{redlichquantitative} highlights additional re-identification risk assessments.
+These measures include linking the geodata with a dataset containing longitudinal information, mean of multiple releases, and reversing masking techniques.
+Linking geodata with longitudinal information involves mapping masked geospatial records with a dataset containing direct identifiers about individuals, such as names and addresses.

 For the linking process, two attack schemes have been proposed.
 (1) Graph theoretic linkage attack~\cite{kroll2015} uses graph theory to link masked and original coordinates, framing the problem as a maximum clique issue.
-(2) Graph matching attack~\cite{vidanage2020} uses graph matching mechanisms to identify matching records in an encoded and plaintext datasets.
+(2) Graph matching attack~\cite{vidanage2020} uses graph matching mechanisms to identify matching records in encoded and plaintext datasets.
 The attack utilises features like node-based, edge-based, and structural features, applying cosine locality-sensitive hashing for identifying matching records.
 The second measure, mean of multiple releases, involves using various dataset versions to determine the original coordinates' location.
-The idea is based on the central limit theorem, which states that as the number of observations increases, the average of the masked coordinates will fall closer to the original point .
-The third method reverse masking methods aim to reverse a masking method, such as affine transformation, by testing all possible parameters to find the original location.
+The idea is based on the central limit theorem, which states that as the number of observations increases, the average of the masked coordinates will fall closer to the original point.
+The third measure, reversing masking techniques, aims to reverse a masking method, such as affine transformation, by testing all possible parameters to find the original location.